-Failure to provide documentation or test scores or to achieve the grade point average required at the end of the first semester may lead to suspension or dismissal from the University.
+Failure to provide documentation required at the end of the first semester may lead to suspension from the University.

-MASTER OF ORGANIZATIONAL LEADERSHIP
+MASTER OF SCIENCE IN ORGANIZATIONAL LEADERSHIP

 The Keiser University School of Business and Technology seeks individuals who have demonstrated achievement through academic coursework, professional experience and community involvement.
 Keiser University looks for leadership ability, motivation, focus, enthusiasm, strong values and teamwork skills in its prospective students.